lwiest/StarRaiders/README.md

 Enjoy -- Lorenz

-PS: I was absolutely thrilled to learn that in October 2015 [scans of the original STAR RAIDERS source code](https://archive.org/details/AtariStarRaidersSourceCode) re-surfaced.
+_PS: I was absolutely thrilled to learn that in October 2015 [scans of the original STAR RAIDERS source code](https://archive.org/details/AtariStarRaidersSourceCode) re-surfaced._

-To my delight, inspection of the original source code confirmed the findings of my reverse engineered version and caused only a few trivial corrections.
+_To my delight, inspection of the original source code confirmed the findings of my reverse engineered version and caused only a few trivial corrections._

-Even more, the documentation of my reverse engineered version adds a substantial amount of information - from overall theory of operation down to some tricky details - to the understanding of the often sparsely commented original (quite expected for source code never meant for publication).
-So, if you are interested in learing how STAR RAIDERS works, my reverse engineered source code could be of help to you.
+_Even more, the documentation of my reverse engineered version adds a substantial amount of information - from overall theory of operation down to some tricky details - to the understanding of the often sparsely commented original (quite expected for source code never meant for publication).
+So, if you are interested in learning how STAR RAIDERS works, my reverse engineered source code could be of help to you._

 ### Genome Sequence

-The picture below shows the "genome sequence" of the reverse engineered STAR RAIDERS 8 KB ROM (which I prepared for an article in [here](https://archive.org/details/pocorgtfo13)).
+The picture below shows the "genome sequence" of the reverse engineered STAR RAIDERS 8 KB ROM (which I prepared for an  [article](https://archive.org/details/pocorgtfo13)).
 I stacked the 8192 bytes vertically, with each byte represented by a tiny, solid horizontal line of 8 pixels.
 Then, I split the stack into strips of 192 bytes, arranged side-by-side.
-The segments are color-coded:
+The segments of the stack are color-coded:
 * Code (main game loop and subroutines) is in alternating shades of blue.
 * Data (lookup tables, texts, etc.) is in alternating shades of green.
 * Bitmap data (Player-Missile shapes and character set) is in alternating shades of purple and the solid line of a byte is replaced by its actual bit pattern.